FC Dinamo City: History

 The club was officially founded on 3 March 1950 by the Interior Ministry of Albania during the communist regime under dictator Enver Hoxha.
 They won four consecutive championships from 1950 to 1953.
 During this time, Dinamo recorded a hot streak of 25 consecutive wins, a record in Albanian football and 4th longest domestic winning streak in Europe.

-In 1967, Dinamo won its 9th championship by leaving Tirana, then 17 Nëntori, one point behind, who was expelled for the tournament three weeks before the end.
+In 1967, Dinamo won its ninth championship by leaving Tirana, then 17 Nëntori, one point behind, who was expelled for the tournament three weeks before the end.
 This championship is not officially recognised by UEFA, however.

 In 1989, Dinamo eventually finished third in the league which was won by 17 Nëntori, which made eligible to play in European Cup Winners' Cup for the third time in their history.
 In the preliminary round of the tournament the team faced Chernomorets Burgas, losing the first leg 1–3 (Demollari scoring the lone goal for Dinamo City) but winning the second 4–0 at home, thus recording its biggest win in a UEFA club competition.
-The team then was eliminated in the first round by Dinamo București despite winning the first leg in Tirana 1–0.

-Dinamo București won the second leg 2–0.
+The team then was eliminated in the first round by Dinamo București despite winning the first leg in Tirana 1–0 because Dinamo București won the second leg 2–0.

 In 1995, the team were renamed KS Olimpik Tirana to leave behind the "communist past", but the club returned to their original name two years later.